From Carl Shires

 Criminal Amendment Act of 1985 criminalized indirect access to a computer

 service.
-The specific reference to an "electromagnetic device" clearly
+The specific reference to an "electromagnetic device"

 shows the intent of the legislature to include the use of TEMPEST ELINT